Top

 About Us

-Jen's Apiary and Aviary has been in the makings for years.
-We've dabbled in backyard animal husbandry with a wide variety of chickens, ducks, and rabbits since 2015.
+I've dabbled in backyard animal husbandry with a wide variety of chickens, ducks, and rabbits since 2015.
 While all of those animals were fun, quail have become my niche.
-I have a small building that once housed our rabbits and have converted it to two aviaries.
-I've been breeding my own eggs now for 2 years, and am actively working toward a mild temperament, easily handled flock of quail.
+I have a small building that once housed our rabbits and converted it into two aviaries.
+I built a cabinet incubator last year, and can now incubate 150+ of my own eggs at a time.
+I've been actively working toward a healthy, genetically strong, mild temperament in my birds that are also easily handled (with the exception of Babs, my blind, albino quail).
 I have many colors and sizes of Coturnix, and typically hatch at least two batches per year.

 Practices

 I try to eat organic as much as possible with no pesticides, and I raise my animals the same way.
-While I have not received any certifications yet, I hope as I expand both my aviary and upcoming apiary that I can work toward a Certified Naturally Grown or Alaska Grown.
+While I have not received any certifications yet, I hope to work toward a Certified Naturally Grown or Alaska Grown.